-EUSTREAM complies with its obligations under the relevant EU network regulations on natural gas transmission.
-These regulations include Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a network code on gas balancing of transmission networks, Commission Regulation (EU) 2015/703 of 30 April 2015 establishing a network code on interoperability and data exchange rules, Commission Regulation (EU) 2017/459 of 16 March 2017 establishing a network code on capacity allocation mechanisms in gas transmission systems and repealing

-Regulation (EU) No 984/2013, and Commission Regulation (EU) 2017/460 of 16 March 2017 establishing a network code on harmonised transmission tariff structures for gas (TAR NC).
+EUSTREAM complies with its obligations under the relevant EU network regulations on gas transmission.
+These regulations include Commission Regulation (EU) No 312/2014 of 26 March 2014 establishing a network code on gas balancing of transmission networks, Commission Regulation (EU) 2015/703 of 30 April 2015 establishing a network code on interoperability and data exchange rules, Commission Regulation (EU) 2017/459 of 16 March 2017 establishing a network code on capacity allocation mechanisms in gas transmission systems and repealing Regulation (EU) No 984/2013, and Commission Regulation (EU) 2017/460 of 16 March 2017 establishing a network code on harmonised transmission tariff structures for gas.

-In relation to EU decarbonisation goals, in particular the pursuit of climate targets and the related energy transformation of the EU economy, the Fit for 55 package, the EU REPower plan and new gas packages being prepared, EUSTREAM actively participates in a number of organisations and work groups for the development of legislative norms and standards and their subsequent implementation, monitors relevant legislation and complies with legal obligations.
+In relation to EU decarbonisation goals, in particular the pursuit of climate targets and the related energy transformation of the EU economy, EUSTREAM actively participates in a number of organisations and work groups for the development of legislative norms and standards and their subsequent implementation, monitors relevant legislation and complies with legal obligations.
+In the reference period, the EU adopted a new gas energy package.
+The package includes regulations stipulating common rules for the internal markets for renewable gas, natural gas and hydrogen, and governs the status of such gas types in the EU's decarbonised energy system.
+Part of the adopted measures must be transposed into Slovak legislation within the statutory transposition period.